Codas/foundryvtt-performance-hacks/README.md

 ### The problem

 It turns out, the main bottleneck is an erase step in which after a token UI is drawn, parts of it can be erased by an overlapping token.
-For example, the kobold UI in the top left is almost completely covered by the dragon wing.
+For example, the goblin UI in the top left is almost completely covered by the dragon wing.
 For this to be possible, Foundry VTT clears the region behind a tokens graphic before its interface is drawn.
 So the process is:
 **For every token:**

 1. Draw token selection border if selected